dmcarth/Cue/README.md

 # Cue
 Cue is a Markdown-style language for writing stories for print, screen, and stage.

-The library itself is still in early stages of development.
+The library presented here for parsing Cue is still in early stages of development.

 ## Dependencies
 A top priority of the Cue library has been the ability to run without any external dependencies.
 As a result, anything that can compile Swift can compile the Cue library.